giantswarm/docs/src/content/ui-api/gsctl/global-options.md

 - `--endpoint`/`-e`: Using this option you can override the endpoint temporarily for a given command.
 For interactive use however it's more convenient to switch endpoints using the [`gsctl select endpoint`]({{< relref "/ui-api/gsctl/select-endpoint" >}}) command.
 - `--auth-token`: Can be used to pass an authentication token for the use in single command, as an alternative to a permanent login in via `gsctl login`.
 - `--config-dir`: This option allows to override the directory path to use for storing your configuration file and key pairs.
 By default, they get stored in `$HOME/.config/gsctl`.
+This flag overrides the `GSCTL_CONFIG_DIR` environment variable.
 - `--verbose`, `-v`: Print more detailed output
 - `--silence-http-endpoint-warning`: **Insecure!** Allows to silence warnings when using endpoints with non-HTTPS URLs.
 This should only used in scenarios where users specifically want `gsctl` to communicate with endpoints only supporting unencrypted HTTP traffic.
 This can be neccessary when `gsctl` output is being parsed.